AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-workflow-step-reference.md

 ## Invoke Form Data Model Service step {#invoke-form-data-model-service-step}

 You can use [AEM Forms Data Integration](data-integration.md) to configure and connect to disparate data sources.
 These data sources can be a web service, REST service, OData service, and CRM solution.
-AEM Forms Data Integration allows you to create a form data model encompassing various services to perform data retrieval, addition, updating operations on the configured database.
-You can use the **[!UICONTROL Invoke Data Model Service step]** to select a form data model (FDM) and use the services of the FDM to retrieve, update, or add data to disparate data sources.
+AEM Forms Data Integration allows you to create a Form Data Model encompassing various services to perform data retrieval, addition, updating operations on the configured database.
+You can use the **[!UICONTROL Invoke Data Model Service step]** to select a Form Data Model (FDM) and use the services of the FDM to retrieve, update, or add data to disparate data sources.

 To explain inputs for fields of the step, the following database table and JSON file are used as an example :